How to Prepare for the Impending Mortgage Rate Rise

 5 minute read

 At the beginning of November, the Bank of England’s Monetary Policy Committee voted to increase the base rate from 0.25% to 0.5%.
-This is significant, but it could also be argued that the “rate panic” headlines that heralded the announcement in many newspapers verged on sensationalism.
-In this blog we’ll look at the context of the interest rate rise, what it means for borrowers, and look at ways to prepare for increasing interest rates.
+This is significant, but it could also be argued that the “rate of panic” headlines that heralded the announcement in many newspapers verged on sensationalism.
+In this blog, we’ll look at the context of the interest rate rise, what it means for borrowers, and look at ways to prepare for increasing interest rates.

 Background to the interest rate increase